pydantic/hooky/README.md

 This tool responds to magic phrases in pull request commends:
-* **"please update"** - requests an update from the PR author, the PR author is assigned and the "awaiting author updates" label is added
+* **"please update"** - requests an update from the PR author, the PR author is assigned and the "awaiting author revision" label is added
-* **"please review"** - requests a review from project reviewers, the reviewers are assigned and the "awaiting review" label is added
+* **"please review"** - requests a review from project reviewers, the reviewers are assigned and the "ready for review" label is added

 ## Change File Checks